Related Programs & Courses

 Fourth Year – Electives

-Electives are offered in a number of different locations including child and adolescent services, adult and geriatric inpatient services, and consultation-liaison services.
+Electives are offered in several different locations including child and adolescent services, adult and geriatric inpatient services, and consultation-liaison services.
 Students may also participate in one of the department's many research programs or pursue an independent library research project.

-The Department of Psychiatry has multiple clinical sites that allow students the unique opportunity to study a wide range of psychopathology under the close supervision of more than 30 full-time and more than 150 part-time and volunteer faculty at various facilities, including:
+The department of Psychiatry has multiple clinical sites that allow students the unique opportunity to study a wide range of psychopathology under the close supervision of dedicated and experienced faculty at various facilities, including: